Curriculum & Course Catalog

 Integrated Science II

 This second year of fundamental science utilizes and further develops the measurement and quantitative skills introduced and practiced in the Integrated Science I course.
 The first trimester will focus on chemistry concepts including: reaction stoichiometry, gas laws, condensed states of matter, phase diagrams, changes of state, solutions, and solubility-precipitation concepts.
 Chemical principles are discussed in the context of industrial applications along with environmental and social issues.
-In the final two trimesters of the foundational coursework, we will shift our focus to an examination of the biological world, which will include topics such as biological molecules, cell structure, DNA, protein synthesis, photosynthesis, cellular respiration, cell division, genetics, and evolution.
-Student performance is assessed through daily class participation, frequent quizzes, exploratory laboratory work that utilizes computerized data collection, group and individual projects, and several unit tests.
+In the final two trimesters of the foundational coursework, we will shift our focus to an examination of the biological world, which will include topics such as biological molecules, cell structure, DNA, protein synthesis, photosynthesis, cellular respiration, cell division, genetics, human anatomy, botany, and evolution.
+Student performance is assessed through quizzes, exploratory laboratory work including computerized data collection, group and individual projects, and several unit tests.
 Completion of the Integrated Science I and Integrated Science II courses will provide students the foundational knowledge and skills upon which further understanding, and more in-depth exploration can be built in advanced courses in the sciences.

 Prerequisite: Integrated Science I for returning 10th graders